AccessOK

 Enforcement is through disabled people themselves taking civil proceedings.
 The Government and local authorities have no role in the process at the moment.

-Disabled people have been supported in taking legal action by the Disability Rights Commission (DRC) and other organisations interested in disability and equality rights.
+Disabled people have, in the past, been supported in taking legal action by the Disability Rights Commission (DRC) and other organisations interested in disability and equality rights.
 The successor to the DRC is the Equality and Human Rights Commission (EHRC).

 Understanding access problems